 The simulation will include a day-long exercise followed by a day of debriefing, analysis, and identification of key challenges and lessons.
 The Humanitarian Crisis Simulation focuses on humanitarian operations from the perspective of humanitarian assistance agencies operating in the field.
 The course should, therefore, be of interest to those wishing to work with humanitarian agencies responsible for planning and conducting responses to vulnerable populations affected by disaster, or to those who want to better understand the humanitarian assistance system and the challenges confronting humanitarian decision-makers.

-A critical gender lens is applied to a wide range of development sectors and issues, including economic development, political participation, education and health, environment and climate change, and conflict and displacement.
-The course also considers current debates and approaches related to gender mainstreaming and gender metrics in development practice.
-Students engage with the material through class discussions, exercises, case studies, and the development of a gender-related project proposal.
+In this course, we approach gender, politics and development in terms of theory, policy and practice.
+We explore multiple constructions of gender in development discourse; the intersection of gender with race, ethnicity, caste, class, sexual orientation, disability and other social categories, and with dominant economic and political trends; and the ways in which gender norms inform the different approaches of governments, development agencies, civil society organizations, and the private sector.
+We apply a critical gender lens to a wide range of development sectors and issue areas, including economic development, political participation, education and health, environment and climate change, and conflict and displacement.
+We also consider current debates and approaches related to gender mainstreaming and gender metrics in development practice.
+Students engage with the course material through class discussion, exercises and case studies, and the development of a gender-related project proposal.
+Guest speakers share practical strategies for advancing gender equality in the current environment.

 Law of Peoples

-, and various other contemporary models of international law, global governance networks, and global democratization.
+and various other contemporary models of international law, global governance networks and global democratization.